Marketing Operations isn’t the plumbing, It’s the foundation

 - Find out what the next two quarters of initiatives are likely to include.
 Is it ABM, predictive, AI?
 Find out who’s leading those initiatives.
 Do a little homework that might help with those initiatives, then schedule 15-minute meetings to show the project leader some of what you know that could help them.
 Get their support for your ongoing work.

-By positioning yourself as the foundation of all marketing projects, rather than the plumber who gets called when something’s broken, you can help the rest of the team see how essential you are to their success and how valuable partnership with you can be.
+By positioning yourself as the foundation of all marketing projects, rather than the plumber who gets called when something’s broken, you can help the rest of the team see the importance of marketing operations and how essential you are to their success, and how valuable partnership with you can be.
 With measurable results from your data management and analysis, your work will be more recognized, your contributions more appreciated, and your value to your company will increase.
 Who knows?
 It might even get you a promotion or a raise.**

 * Openprise can help you with all this, without manual work.
 Just ask us for examples and use cases!